Have a Question?

 What if I change my cell phone provider?

 When you change cell/mobile phone providers but keep your existing mobile number it is considered "ported."
 Depending on the mobile phone provider, it may take up to 30 days for the SUAlert system to be updated.
 During the "ported" time period, you may not receive alerts because the alerts are sent to the old mobile provider, which may not forward them.
-You will find details on how to solve this problem and immediately register when you log in to get registration information.
+You can, however, log in to your account, click “Services” in the top menu, and change your provider manually.

 How do I sign up for SUAlert?